Bundesliga TV listings - Soccer today

 0 (0%)

-Now, there are 16 Bundesliga live televised matches and 1 TV channels will broadcast each and every one of them.
-The next match you will be able to enjoy is Freiburg - Werder Bremen and it will be played next Friday, February 21, 2025 at 8:30 PM televised by ESPN+ Plus.
+Now, there are 9 Bundesliga live televised matches and 2 TV channels will broadcast each and every one of them.
+The next match you will be able to enjoy is Bayer Leverkusen - Bochum and it will be played next Friday, March 28, 2025 at 8:30 PM televised by ESPN+ Plus, ESPN App.

 For more information, please access the website of Bundesliga.